BiospinTelkomUniversity/ECG-PROJECT/README.md

 # ElectroCardiograph Wireless IoT

-These Project purposely to do monitoring on Heart condition on patients, and acquire the data (heart condition) to computer using Internet of Things.
+These Project purposely to monitoring on Heart condition on patients, and acquire the data (heart condition) to computer using Internet of Things.
 The further development still needed to make this system perfect.

 ## Getting Started